Voter Registration In Maryland

 If you have a past conviction, learn more about your eligibility to vote here.

 You can search for your polling place here.

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Maryland.
+No excuse is needed to use mail-in voting in Maryland.

 Early Voting In Maryland